Shahrdari Tabriz F.C.: Golden Age

 In 1993 Shahrdari defeated Tractor to become champions of the East Azerbaijan Province League and earned a spot in the national 2nd Division.
 A year later they were promoted to the Azadegan League, then the first tier of Iranian football.
 In their first year Shahrdari finished fourth in their group.
 In the 1995–96 season however, Shahrdari were relegated back to the 2nd Division.
 The next season they became champions of the 2nd Division and once again were promoted to the Azadegan League.

 Promotion and relegation

-Shahrdari Tabriz won promotion to the Persian Gulf Pro League after a 2–0 win at Mashhad and Sanat Naft's 2–1 loss at Isfahan against Sepahan Novin on June 11, 2010, ending an 11 year absence from the top division and finishing as champions in the Azadegan League.
+Shahrdari Tabriz won promotion to the Persian Gulf Pro League on June 11, 2010, ending an 11-year absence from the top division and finishing as champions in the Azadegan League.

 Shahrdari was relegated at the end of the 2011–12 season.
 They won promotion back to the Persian Gulf Cup the following year but were relegated to the 2nd Division because of a match-fixing scandal.

 Shahrdari finished 2nd in the 2013–14 season and were promoted to the Azadegan League for the 2014–15 season.
 In the 2014–15 season, Shahrdari only escaped relegation after defeating Esteghlal Ahvaz in the relegation play-off.
 Before the 2015–16 season, due to financial problems, Shahrdari dropped out of the Azadegan League and were placed in the 2nd Division.
-Machine Sazi took their place in the Azadegan League.

 In 2017, Shahrdari returned to the Azadegan League after finishing first in Group A.